-Sega were down, but not out after the catastrophic flop of the Sega Saturn worldwide.
-Sega decided to get serious about the threat Sony posed in the leadup to the sixth generation.
+Sega was down, but not out after the catastrophic flop of the Sega Saturn outside of Japan.
+They decided to get serious about the threat Sony posed in the leadup to the sixth generation.
 They fired Bernie Stolar, and Segata Sanshiro died to save it.
 Their next and final system, released on November 27, 1998 in Japan, was the Dreamcast, a system that both kickstarted the sixth generation of console gaming and served as Sega's attempt to put themselves back on top.

-It's the only Sega console which isn't painted black (though there was a black-colored variant with Sega Sports branding on it), breaking a tradition held since the Sega Master System.
+It was the first Sega console since the Mark III which isn't colored black (though there was a black-colored variant with Sega Sports branding on it), breaking a tradition held since the Sega Master System.
 The Sega name was tarnished by the Saturn debacle; advertising and packaging downplayed the company responsible and emphasized the spotless Dreamcast 'brand'.

 The DC controller layout was based on that of the Saturn's 3D Control Pad.
 Eschewing memory cards, the Dreamcast uses "VMUs" (Virtual Memory Units) that insert directly into your controller to save game files (the drawback is that accidentally yanking the controller out of the console port whilst saving will corrupt your file)note .
 It doubles as a mini-handheld with a watch battery which you can remove and then play mini-games on.
-It occasionally bleeds into the core game as seen in Skies of Arcadia's Pinta's Quest: Pinta can be encountered during the story and will offer to bestow items that he finds in Pinta's Quest, but it isn't necessary or relevant to progress.
-Sonic Adventure has a virtual pet game like Tamagotchi (Chao Garden) which you can load onto it.
+It occasionally bleeds into the core games as seen in Skies of Arcadia's Pinta's Quest: Pinta can be encountered during the story and will offer to bestow items that he finds in Pinta's Quest, but it isn't necessary or relevant to progress.
+Sonic Adventure has a Virtual Pet game like Tamagotchi (Chao Garden) which you can load onto it.
 Rush 2049 has a goofy Racing Game you can load onto it.
 It was an interesting idea but wasn't used all that much in that fashion.
 It can also link up with other VMUs to trade data without being plugged into the console.